Kid Activities

 • As the seed absorbs water it increases in size and applies pressure to the surrounding plaster.
 This force, combined with the strength of the germinating sprout, causes the plaster to crack and allows the shoot to grow up through the plaster.

-• This strength and ability to grow in adverse conditions allows plants to survive in a wide range of environments.
+• This strength and ability to grow in adverse conditions allow plants to survive in a wide range of environments.

 • You may also notice that when water is mixed with plaster the cup becomes warm.
-A chemical reaction which gives off heat like this is known as an "exothermic reaction."
+A chemical reaction that gives off heat like this is known as an “exothermic reaction.”
 Source: cosi.org

 As the project is written, it is geared to GRADES 6 to 8; however, it can be adapted to ANY grade level.